xsscx/srd/dmg/README.md

 ```
 created: /Users/dhoyt/srd/share/security-research-device/example-cryptex/toyboxunstripped.dmg
 ```
 Now you have this DMG, lets walk thru the hand-roll and smoke our fine cryptex.... this is the whole process.. you have a DMG, so lets get it installed.
-I start off doing this for you.....
+I start off doing this ....
 ```
-rm  com.example.cryptex.dmg
+rm  com.example.cryptex.dmg toyboxunstripped.dmg
 ```
 ```
 sudo cp src/toybox/toybox-src/generated/unstripped/toybox com.example.cryptex.dstroot/usr/bin